 Notification of noise

-In addition, operators must submit a notification in writing (notification of noise) to the Environment services' Environmental protection unit in accordance with Paragraph 118 of the Environmental Protection Act no less than 30 days prior to the commencement of the operation in case of the following:
+In addition, operators must submit a notification in writing (notification of noise) to the Environment services' Environmental Monitoring and Supervision Unit in accordance with Paragraph 118 of the Environmental Protection Act no less than 30 days prior to the commencement of the operation in case of the following:

 temporary crushing of rock